 It is our goal to be the primary Lutheran resource for online creative writings that are faithful to the Scriptures and the Lutheran Confessions.

 What Do We Write?

 All sorts of stuff!
-With a passion for literature, we have a talented range of writers within the LCMS who write devotions, Bible studies, theological topics, topics on Christian Living, testimonials, short stories, academic essays, as well as book reviews that review all sorts of genres, which include science fiction, fiction, Christian books, etc. If you’re a lover of poetry, you can also follow the Editor-in-Chief’s author page on Facebook to read some poetry ranging from genres of Christian, nature, emotional, and even romantic poetry.
+With a passion for literature, we have a talented range of writers within the LCMS who write devotions, Bible studies, theological topics, topics on Christian Living, testimonials, short stories, academic essays, as well as book reviews that review all sorts of genres, which include science fiction, fiction, Christian books, etc. If you’re a lover of poetry, you can also follow the Editor-in-Chief’s Instagram account to read some poetry ranging from genres of Christian, nature, emotional, and even romantic poetry.

 We live in a generation that is growing increasingly antagonistic towards the Christian faith.
 Whether this antagonism be in practice or writing, the world does not wish to be friendly with our Christian confession.
 Thus, at The Lutheran Column, our motto is to write boldly—we boldly write for the Lord in an age that is hostile towards Christ and His Church.
 Our motto comes from Luther’s famed, “Sin boldly.”
 This phrase is important to put in its full context: